TheConnMan/docker-hub-rss/README.md

 - **FLUENTD_TAGS** (Optional) Add FluentD context tags (format is tag:value,tag2:value2)
 - **TAGS_FETCH_LIMIT** (Optional) Fetch only the given number of tags (before being filtered).
 Useful for reducing traffic and avoiding possible time-outs.
 - **PORT** (Default: 3000) Port to run the service on

+## Info Endpoint

+`/info` is helper endpoint which provides additional information about the environment including:

+- `version`: The version number of this Docker Hub RSS instance